An Integrated Approach

 We specialise in a variety of services.
 Our aim is to deliver the top level of customer service based on your requests.

-- There is a web-type coating on the limbs of one of our Valley Oak trees.
-It looks like a sleeve of webbing, thin and solid, starting at the trunk and going up several limbs.
-We have four trees spread out, and only one has this issue.
-It has been there for about two weeks and is starting to get less.
-What might it be, and is it bad for the tree?
+- One of our Valley Oak trees has a web-like coating on its limbs, starting at the trunk and going up several branches.
+It has been there for about two weeks and is starting to lessen.
+What could it be, and is it harmful to the tree?

 - My magnolia tree has scale.
 What can be done?